-Using the EA you created in Assignment 1b, for this assignment you will implement two constraint satisfaction EAs which relax the strict constraints from 1b on invalid solutions in order to explore the search space more easily.
+Using the EA you created in Assignment 1b, for this assignment you will implement a constraint satisfaction EA which relaxes the strict constraints from 1b on invalid solutions in order to explore the search space more easily.
 You will additionally examine the use of a penalty function to softly enforce those constraints.

 In this assignment you are asked to complete the Jupyter notebook 1c_notebook.ipynb, a function outside the notebook, and a report.
-The notebook will guide you through implementation of your EAs, and will explain how to perform the experiments necessary to create the report.
+The notebook will guide you through implementation of your EA, and will explain how to perform the experiment necessary to create the report.
 While completing the notebook, think about what data you will need to record in order to write the report described below.

 Once you've finished the notebook, you need to write a report.
-This report should include the following, for each experiment:
+This report should include the following:

-- A table of every EA parameter used in your experiment. - An evals-vs-fitness plot showing the progress of evolution averaged over 30 runs, for the variables described in the notebook. - A visualization of the best solution discovered over your 30 runs. - Statistical analysis comparing the best fitness per run for each configuration to the provided sample data.
-This should include the sample means, standard deviations, the test's p-value, alpha, and a brief discussion interpreting the results of the statistical test.
-When performing multiple comparisons, apply the Bonferroni correction to alpha by dividing alpha by the number of comparisons.
+- A table of every EA parameter used in your experiment. - An evals-vs-fitness plot showing the progress of evolution averaged over 30 runs, for the variables described in the notebook. - Histograms for penalized fitness, base fitness, and violations encountered over the experiment. - A visualization of the best solution discovered over your 30 runs. - Statistical analysis comparing the best fitness per run to your results from Assignment 1b's GREEN experiment on the hard problem instance.
+This should include the sample size, sample means, standard deviations, the test's p-value, alpha, and a brief discussion interpreting the results of the statistical test.

-GREEN 1 your source code and completed notebook

-- GREEN 2 a PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2023 Assignment 1c", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 files in the data/1c/green subdirectory containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you should include instructions on how to interpret your data, then you should!) - YELLOW 1 Up to 10% (bonus points for COMP 5660 students) for implementing and testing an adaptive penalty coefficient, which changes in each generation according to an algorithm of your choice.
+- GREEN 1 your source code and completed notebook - GREEN 2 a PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2024 Assignment 1c", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 files containing any data you analyzed to write your report or generate your plot(s) should be saved to the data directory of your repo - YELLOW 1 Up to 10% (bonus points for COMP 5660 students) for implementing and testing an adaptive penalty coefficient, which changes in each generation according to an algorithm of your choice.
 This must be based on the current state of your population.
 Your adaptive penalty coefficient should aim to balance the need to encourage exploration early in evolution with the need for valid solutions as outputs from your EA.
 Be careful not to conflate adaptive parameter control with other parameter control methods discussed in lecture!
 Perform statistical analysis to compare against the fitness observed in your GREEN implementation of a fixed penalty coefficient (make sure to use the base fitness, not the penalized fitness).
-Report on your findings as appropriate, including all the components outlined above for the GREEN report. - RED 1 Up to 25% bonus for implementing a repair function that modifies an individual's genotype to ensure that constraints are enforced, i.e., moving shapes that are out of bounds or overlapping another shape to the nearest valid position.
+Your report should contain a description of your algorithm for adaptive penalty coefficient.
+Report on your findings as appropriate, including all the components outlined above for the GREEN report.
+For your plot, you should additionally display the penalty coefficient over time. - RED 1 Up to 25% bonus for implementing a repair function that modifies an individual's genotype to ensure that constraints are enforced, i.e., moving shapes that are out of bounds or overlapping another shape to the nearest valid position.
 Feel free to observe how constraint violations are checked in the cutting_stock.fitness_functions.unconstrained_fitness_function function.
 Perform statistical analysis to compare performance with your best GREEN constraint satisfaction implementation using base fitness as a comparison metric.
 Report on your findings as appropriate, including all the components outlined above for the GREEN report.

 Submit all files via GitHub, by pushing your latest commit to the default branch, including readyToSubmit.txt.
-The due date for this assignment is 10:00 PM on Sunday October 1, 2023.
+The due date for this assignment is 10:00 PM on Sunday October 6, 2024.